Search documentation...

 Send to destination

-This tile encompasses all the “actions” that you might want to take from within a Hightouch journey such as triggering a campaign, sending users to ad platforms, updating records in a database, or sending records to any of our 200+ destination integrations.
+This tile encompasses all the “actions” that you might want to take from within a Hightouch Journey such as triggering a campaign, sending users to ad platforms, updating records in a database, or sending records to any of our 200+ destination integrations.

 After dragging a “send to destination” tile onto the canvas, you can click the tile to open the configuration drawer, and click Add sync to add a new sync.
 You’ll be prompted to save your work before jumping into the sync configuration process.